gouthamrangarajan/reactjs/next-rsc-101/README.md

 </UserTableContainer>
 ```

--UserTableContainer is component with "use client"
+- UserTableContainer is component with "use client"
--code in UserTableSearch.tsx
+- code in UserTableSearch.tsx

 ```jsx
 async function search(data: FormData) {